Collinsville, Oklahoma: Economy

 In its early years, Collinsville's economy was largely based on coal mining.
 That industry declined during the 1920s and was replaced by agriculture as the mainstay of the local economy.
 The Sallee Family Dairy started up in 1912, with local deliveries by buggy.
 By 1926, Sallee was delivering by truck to Tulsa.
 There was also a milk producers' cooperative and a cheese factory in the 1930s.

 Government

 Collinsville has a home rule charter form of government.

 Media

 Collinsville has one newspaper, the Collinsville Times Star.
 Originally named the Collinsville Times, it began publication May 11, 1899.
 It is Tulsa County's oldest newspaper and Collinsville's oldest continuously operating business.
 The paper is published every Wednesday.
-It is owned, edited, and published by Bill Johnston, a 54-year veteran of the media business.

 Collinsville news is also included in the Owasso newspaper, the Owasso Reporter.
 The paper is published every Wednesday.

 Collinsville has a community website, Cvilleok.com.

+Four months after the wrap in Collinsville on the film The Last Rodeo, Collinsville received a “film-friendly” certification from the Oklahoma Film + Music Office.
+This follows the production of other films in Collinsville including Mister Larry Visits Bigfoot, as well as approval in July 2024 of an Historic Preservation District covering Collinsville’s photogenic downtown.